 The City Narrows: Falco's neighborhood in the Aventine, full of grimy characters of all types (Falco himself included).
 The Transtiberina district is also this way, the difference being that the Aventine is full of lower-class Romans born and raised in the city while the Transtiberina is an immigrant ghetto.
 Falco prefers the Aventine because he grew up there and knows the streets like the back of his hand.

-The Subura was also this way, according to Falco's narration in Venus In Copper.
-It's no longer so dangerous, but still rather dangerous.
+The Subura was worse, according to Falco's narration in Venus In Copper.
+It's got better since then, but it's still a very dangerous place.

 The Clan: Falco's family.
 They may all be crazy, but you do not mess with them.
-Set up as a deliberate counterpoint to Anacrites in Nemesis.
+Set up as a deliberate counterpoint to Anacrites' family in Nemesis.

 Clear My Name: Falco becomes the prime suspect in a murder in Poseidon's Gold and has to solve the case to clear himself.
 And the good name of the family as well, since Festus seems to have become involved in a scheme (before he died) where his financiers, fellow soldiers in the Legio XV Apollinaris, stole from the legion coffers to finance his venture.